JAPAN 2023/24/25 Travel Tips

 Power converters: US plugs, flat 2-pin will work in Japan and are not readily available in all hotels

 Currency: the Japanese unit of currency is the Yen.
-Japan is still a cashed based society.
+Japan is less a cashed based society since the pandemic, however, we still need cash for small shops and for paying shared restaurant bills.
 ATMs are available in 7eleven stores, at Post Offices and at the airport.
 Credit cards are accepted at major stores, most restaurants and at our hotels.

 Mobile phones & wifi: having access to your mobile phone is useful for google maps; we will have wifi in our hotels and can contact one another on WhatsApp or via email; you may also like to investigate the Telstra International Day Pass,or, travelsim card